 - A. In any situation where individuals have an expectation of privacy such as bathrooms and locker rooms, unless it is required to capture evidence for a criminal investigation. - B. The use of BWCs in a hospital or doctor's office setting will be limited to investigative use only.
-Officers will not record a patient's medical interaction and procedures with hospital or medical personnel unless all parties are aware that a recording is taking place and it is needed as evidence. - C. When on break or otherwise engaged in personal activity. - D. During administrative investigations. - E. Images of undercover officers or confidential informants will not be recorded, unless requested by the undercover officer or their supervisor in the furtherance of an investigation. - F. During any work related meetings, details or conversations of fellow employees without their knowledge during non-enforcement related activities. - G. Any personal conversations of or between another department member or employee without the recorded members/employee's knowledge or permission. - H. Officers will use only the department issued body worn camera.
+Officers will not record a patient's medical interaction and procedures with hospital or medical personnel unless all parties are aware that a recording is taking place and it is needed as evidence. - C. When on break or otherwise engaged in personal activity. - D. During administrative investigations. - E. Images of undercover officers or confidential informants will not be recorded, unless requested by the undercover officer or their supervisor in the furtherance of an investigation. - F. During any work related meetings, details or conversations of fellow employees without their knowledge during nonenforcement related activities. - G. Any personal conversations of or between another Department member or employee without the recorded members/employee's knowledge or permission. - H. Officers will use only the Department issued body worn camera. - I. The Moto G3 mobile viewing device will only be used for legitimate law enforcement purposes.
+Browsing the internet or loading apps onto the phone outside of a law enforcement purpose is strictly prohibited.

-3XX.06 Retention, Storage and Handling of Videos
+332.06 Retention, Storage and Handling of Videos

-- A. Public Information Act requests for videos will be handled in accordance with Chapter 552 of the Texas Government Code and departmental procedures. - B. All video will be maintained for a minimum of 90 days.
+- A. Public Information Act requests for videos will be handled in accordance with Chapter 552 of the Texas Government Code and Departmental procedures. - B. All video will be maintained for a minimum of 90 days.
 If the video has not been categorized as one which is to be retained it will automatically be deleted after 90 days. - C. Video recording hardcopies will only be created for official reasons, to include: - 1.
 Criminal evidence. - 2.
 Public Information Act (Open Records) requests. - 3.
 Internal Affairs Division requests. - 4.
 Approved Training Section requests. - 5.
 Other if approved by the Division Commander. - D. BWC recordings will not be provided to anyone outside of the Dallas Police Department unless the recording is requested through the proper Public Information Act request process or through a Criminal Justice request received on a completed and approved request form.

-Dallas Police Department General Order 3XX.00 Body Worn Cameras
+Dallas Police Department General Order 332.00 Body Worn Cameras